maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 ### Data Wrangling

-First we used open refine to clean the data and get rid of any unnecessary headers and footers in the *.xls* file and converted it into *.csv* file.
-There wasn't much worng with the data, therefore, there was not much data to be cleaned.
-After getting the *.csv* file, we used python to further manipulate and process the data.
+First, we used Open Refine to clean the data and get rid of any unnecessary headers and footers in the *.xls* file and converted it into a *.csv* file.
+There wasn't much wrong with the data, therefore, there was not much data to be cleaned.
+After getting the *.csv* file, we used Python to further manipulate and process the data.
 This was a complex process, hence, will be discussed in points:

 #### For Bar Chart
-* First, we mount Google Drive to access files, and then read a CSV file named *"Cancer-Data-Cleaned.csv"* into a Pandas DataFrame.
+* First, we mount Google Drive to access files and then read a CSV file named *"Cancer-Data-Cleaned.csv"* into a Pandas DataFrame.
 * Then, we remove the first row (index 0) from the DataFrame.
 * After that, we randomly select 10 rows from the DataFrame as a subset.
 * Then, we create a new DataFrame named *'cancer_data_state'* that contains only the *'State'* and *'New cases Total'* columns from the subset.